seigot/python-learning-journal/FinalPresentationScript.md

 The SetCurrentLocationtoMapdata sets the user’s current location and starts route calculation.
 The dijkstra method finds the shortest travel time from the current location to all libraries.
 The get_distance method returns the estimated travel time to a selected library.
-The get_path method returns the estimated travel time to a selected library.
+The get_path method returns the shortest path to the selected library.

 ### Demo(2)